gudesystems/upload.py/README.md

 # create config
 - you can download / edit / down-strip / extend device's live configuration by downloading config.txt at each device's maintenance page
 - you can use CLI commands to create your desired config file
+  - a complete list of all CLI commands can be found in every device's PDF manual

 # Command Line Parameters
 | Param           | Default      | Usage